hnovak94/SelfBalancingRobot/README.md

 3 parts need designing.
 2 : 1 size ratio of parts.
-**T-slots** on

-Use versions to do holes.
-There should only be 2 parts on the document.
 **Sides:** (150 mm by 80 mm) Hole on one side for battery pack wires (5 mm in diameter), slot in the middle for middle level.

 <img src = "https://github.com/hnovak94/SelfBalancingRobot/blob/main/sidewall.png" height = "250">